voytech/tabulate/README.md

 ### Table DSL extension functions.

-Together with possibility of nesting DSLs comes another powerful feature - extending each DSL level by using extension functions on DSL API builder classes.
+It is possible to extend each DSL level by using extension functions on DSL API builder classes.

 Take the example from previous section:
 ```kotlin